yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 {% picture /images/2015/12/kung-fu-hustle.jpg 0 Kung Fu Hustle (2004) by Stephen Chow %}

-The gist of all those comments is this: "I don't contribute to open source, but I'm still very passionate about software development".
+The gist of all those comments is this: "I don't contribute to open source, but I'm still very passionate about software development."
 Then, there is a list of **reasons** why the author of the comment doesn't contribute:

   * I spend my free time with my family.